launchdarkly/api-client-python/README.md

 }
 ```

-To submit a comment along with a JSON Merge Patch document, use the following format:
+To submit a comment along with a JSON merge patch document, use the following format:

 ```json
 {